-Companies pay a wide range of fees, rates and taxes to extract natural resources in the U.S. The amounts differ depending on what the ownership of the natural resource looks like.
-We’ll cover some of the major types of payments companies make here.
+Companies pay a wide range of fees, rates, and taxes to extract natural resources in the U.S. The amounts differ depending on the ownership of the resources.
+We'll cover some of the major types of payments companies make here.
 They are usually called ‘revenue’ because they represent revenue to the American public.

 Payments to extract natural resources from federal land and waters

 When companies extract natural resources on federal onshore lands and the Outer Continental Shelf, they pay revenue to the Department of the Interior (DOI).